UBC-Stat-ML/JSSBlangCode/README.txt

 file: run.sh
 ====================================================
-This script is an extension of the replication script which can be run from within the 'reproduction_material' directory.
+This script should be run from the 'reproduction_material' directory.
-It begins by extracting and installing the blangSDK and CLI tools, and proceeds to run all the models in reproduction_material/example.
+It begins by extracting and installing the blangSDK and CLI tools, and proceeds to run all models in reproduction_material/example.
-Note that this must be run with `source run.sh` to properly set up the blang CLI path.
+Note that this must be run with `source run.sh` to properly configure the blang CLI path.

 directory: example
 ====================================================
-This subdirectory holds the following models as well as their corresponding datasets, which are used in the manuscript to display results:
+This subdirectory holds the following models and corresponding datasets, which are used in the manuscript to display results:

 - Doomsday.bl
 - MixtureModel.bl *